jedi661/UoFiddler/README.md

 - Add Items Copy Clipboard - DetailPictureBox
 - Light class completely revised
 - Added size to light to scale the size of the light image
+- Add Texture editor for tiles incorporated into the textures.
+- Add Picture Preview.
+- Add Added color change so you can change the pixel colors.
+- Add Mirror, scale textures to 64x64 and 128x128, rotate right left and create textures.

 Version : 4.12.0
 - Update to net8.